ameena02/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the mode of the file a script that sets the mode of the file a script that adds execute permission to all subdirectories of the current directory for everybody
+a script that sets the mode of the file a script that sets the mode of the file a script that adds execute permission to all subdirectories of the current directory for everybody a script that creates a directory with permissions 751